 Two intrepid French brothers, Jacques and Louis Breguet, began to experiment with airfoils for helicopters.

-The design was somewhat unstable, however, and needed a man at each corner to hold it steady.
-It is now recognized as the first manned flight of a helicopter, but not untethered.
+However, the design was somewhat unstable and needed a man at each corner to hold it steady.
+It is now recognized as the first manned helicopter flight, but not untethered.